ShuuTsubaki/System_Capstone/readme.md

 sudo PORT=80 npm start
 ```

 You are ready to go!
-You can connect to the server to play the game.
+You can connect to your localhost to play the game.